 What do states do with the money?

 The state maintains the value of the account until it is claimed by the owner (or the owner’s beneficiaries).
 For mutual fund accounts, the account is liquidated and the state holds the proceeds of the liquidated account.
 When an owner finds the account and wants to reclaim it, they must verify their ownership of the property and prove their identity.
 After that, the value of the account (from the date at which it was liquidated) will be returned to the owner.
-Until that time, the states have full use of those funds to use as permitted by state law.
+Until that time, the states have full access to those funds to use as permitted by state law.

 How can I learn more about the escheatment laws in my state?

 Each state has a website that describes its unclaimed, or abandoned, property laws.
-Please visit the unclaimed property for your state for more information.
+Please visit the unclaimed property website for your state for more information.

 Where can I find if I have had any accounts turned over to a state?